cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 Moreover, the lack of a good work-life balance, the anxiety of job (in)security in academia, and the often solitary nature of deep research can exacerbate these issues.
 These challenges not only affect the mental health and well-being of researchers but can also compromise the integrity of the research itself.

-Nevertheless, there are ways to make good research while staying away from cargo cult behaviours.
+Nevertheless, there are ways to make good research while staying away from cargo cult behaviors.

 ## The Seek of Rigor